Program overview

 Featured Experiences

-• Access to Co-Curricular Record program for recognition of student engagement and leadership.
+• Access to the Co-Curricular Record program, which recognizes student engagement and leadership.

 Career Options

-Graduates of the Palliative Care – Multidiscipline program can pursue various career opportunities in Canada, including:
+Graduates of the Palliative Care – Multidiscipline program can pursue a variety of career opportunities in Canada, including:

-• Long-term Care Facility: Support residents in long-term care facilities, ensuring their comfort and dignity during end-of-life care.
+• Long-term Care Facility Nurse: Support residents in long-term care facilities, focusing on their palliative care needs and quality of life.

-• Respite Care: Offer temporary relief for primary caregivers, ensuring that patients receive quality care while their caregivers take a break.
+• Respite Care Provider: Offer temporary relief for primary caregivers, ensuring that patients receive quality care during their absence.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.